Coffee-Grind-Distribution/coffee-grind-distribution/README.md

 * Compile list of appropriate grind sizes for popular grinders to get near targeted 1.25mm diameter
 * Community or forum for discussion

+# Disclaimer

+I do not work in the coffee industry and have no vested interest in the results of this data, and am only providing this as a way for the community to share their results in one place.
+Anyone who submits any data to this repository implicitly acknowledges that they have no vested interest in the grinder they are submitting the data for.

 # Special Thanks

 * Jonathan Gagne for writing the coffeegrindsize app